orlandoaleman/TTBetterLocalizator/README.md

     #define LS(s,a)               [BetterLocalizator localizedStringForKey:s alternative:a]
     ```

-3. Add this code in the main (`main.m`)function (I think you want this early in your application's startup):
+3. Add this code in the main function (`main.m`) (I think you want this early in your application's startup):

     ```
     int main(int argc, char *argv[])